nidhidhinoja/Myntra_hackathon/README.md

 4. Earn reward points by sharing product links that lead to purchases.
 5. Use earned reward points for future purchases on Myntra.

+## 📄 Terms and Conditions

+- To access referral options within groups or chats, you must have a business account on Myntra.
+- A business account necessitates a minimum of 1,000 followers.

 <h2>🤝 Contributing</h2>

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

 <h2>🛡️ License</h2>